Seedamm-Center: History

-Seedamm-Center is counted among the most popular shopping destinations in the greater Zürich metropolitan area.
+Seedamm-Center is counted among the most popular shopping destinations in the greater Zurich metropolitan area.
 At the time of its construction in 1974, it claimed to be one of the biggest mall properties in Switzerland.
-In 1985 a second building complex was added, and in 2005 the mall was rebuilt to fit present standards.
+In 1985, a second building complex was added, and in 2005 the mall was rebuilt to fit present standards.

-In March 2012 the management announced plans for an expansion of the sales area to 40000 m2, being the sixth largest shopping center in Switzerland in 2016.
+In March 2012, the management announced plans for an expansion of the sales area to 40000 m2, being the sixth largest shopping center in Switzerland in 2016.
 To realize these plans, the westerly Migrol area should be used, as of September 2015 still separated by a road and a meadow, to enable further shops.
 Among others, an OBI garden center, a new Migros store and a Migros restaurant shall be realized to 2016, as well as additional 400 underground parking facilities to amount to a total of 1,800.
 The new building will be connected to the existing building complex, totalling in costs of about 100 million Swiss Francs for construction and infrastructure.
-A Federal Court judgment of 2005 demands among others establish the new facilities emission-neutral, but in 2012 the management also claimed to plan an office building and a petrol station with a shop and a new direct connection to the A3 national highway by a road bridge, built and financed by the shared owners, the Seedamm Immobilien AG and Migros-Genossenschaft Zürich.
+A Federal Court judgment of 2005 demands, among others, to establish the new facilities emission-neutral, but in 2012 the management also claimed to plan an office building and a petrol station with a shop and a new direct connection to the A3 national highway by a road bridge, built and financed by the shared owners, the Seedamm Immobilien AG and Migros-Genossenschaft Zürich.
 The necessary adjustments for the access to the highway had to be financed by the federal government.
 As of September 2014, four appeals have been filed at the federal court related to the modifications to the motorway exit Pfäffikon.